nus-cs2103-AY2324S2/ip/docs/README.md

 ## Mark a task

-Use `mark` to mark a task as done by specifying the task index.
+Use `mark <task index>` to mark a task as done by specifying the task index.
 The task index must be a positive integer.

 Example: `mark 1`